 5. The total number of students who have received an emergency financial aid grant to students under Section 314(a)(1) of the CRRSAA.

-As of March 31, 2021, 6,884 IUP students have received an emergency financial aid grant under Section 314(a)(1) of the CRRSAA.
-This number will continue to grow as students apply for assistance in meeting emergent needs for tuition, food, housing, course
+As of July 1, 2021, 6,899 IUP students received an emergency financial aid grant under Section 314(a)(1) of the CRRSAA.
+This number is not expected to increase since funding has been exhausted for this program.

 6. The method(s) used by the institution to determine which students receive financial aid grants and how much they would receive under Section 314(a)(1) of the CRRSAA.

-The university CARES Act Committee, comprised of representatives from Student Affairs, Institutional Research, University Advancement, Financial Aid, Student Billing and IT Services, created an initial distribution plan to provide assistance to students
+The university CRRSAA Act Committee, comprised of representatives from Student Affairs, Institutional Research, University Advancement, Financial Aid, Student Billing and IT Services, created an initial distribution plan to provide assistance

 Since federal guidelines for awarding the CRRSAA funds require universities to prioritize students with “exceptional need,” the decision was made to utilize students’ Expected Family Contribution (EFC) to ensure an equitable distribution of CRRSA funds.